0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 Early on contributors join Satoshi working on Bitcoin.
 These add for example support for [Linux](#2009-release-0-2-0) and [macOS](#2010-release-0-3-0).
-Over the summer of 2010 Satoshi authors a lot of critical software changes.
+Over the summer of 2010 Satoshi authors a few critical software changes.
 For example [checkpoints](#2010-release-0-3-2) are introduced as a safeguard against malicious peers broadcasting low difficulty chains.
-Checkpoint help by rejecting blocks which do not hash to a hard coded block hash for a specific block height.
+A node enforcing these checkpoint rejects blocks which do not hash to a hard coded block hash for a specific block height.
-Satoshi alone adds these checkpoints.
+Checkpoints are added by Satoshi alone.
 {: .text-justify}

-A few days later Satoshi released the first consensus change in [version v0.3.3](#2010-release-0-3-3).
+A few days later Satoshi releases the first consensus change in [version v0.3.3](#2010-release-0-3-3).
 Satoshi urges users to upgrade.
 Over the next month [multiple minor releases](#2010-release-multiple-0-3-xx) are published.
-One of the fixes a [critical overflow bug](#2010-bug-overflow-bug) where two high value UTXOs are created.
+One of the fixes a [critical overflow bug](#2010-bug-overflow-bug) which was exploited to create two high value UTXOs.
-Satoshi advises miners to reorg the blocks containing the invalid transactions.
+Satoshi advises miners to reorg the blocks containing these transactions.
 {: .text-justify}

 A week later Satoshi introduces an [alert system](#2010-post-alert-system) to inform node operators about problems in the network.
 The alert system includes a safe mode.
 The safe mode, once triggered, disables all money handling RPC methods in the entire network.
-Alerts are only valid when signed with a key only Satoshi has access to.
+Only Satoshi can create valid network alerts by signing them with a private key.
-Some users raise the question what could happen when a second party, for example a government, gets access to these keys by for example arresting Satoshi.
+Some users raise the question what could happen when a second party, for example a government, gets access to the key.
 {: .text-justify}

-Satoshi has the full power over the Bitcoin network.
+At this point Satoshi has the a lot of power over the Bitcoin network.
 The main concern here isn't that Satoshi could turn evil on the network and try to destroy it.
 The main concern is that there shouldn't be a single point of failure in a decentralized system.
 Some might argue Satoshi stepping away from Bitcoin is one of his greatest contributions.